🔭 Want to centralize and monitor your application logs?

 Import Custom View.

 The summary view is the first thing you will come in contact with when opening the Event Viewer.
 It is at the top of the Navigation panel.
-It includes:

 There are other logs with their event logging: